In replication mode, you can use the data download feature of a file gateway to download data from an OSS bucket to a local client.

 Reverse Sync

-Select Yes to enable reverse synchronization.
-Reverse synchronization synchronizes metadata in the associated OSS bucket to the local client.
-This feature is suitable for gateway disaster recovery, data restoration, and data sharing.
+Turn on Reverse Sync.
+This feature synchronizes metadata from the OSS bucket to the local client and is suitable for gateway disaster recovery, data restoration, and data sharing scenarios.

-NoteDuring a reverse synchronization process, the system scans all objects in the bucket.
-If the bucket contains a large number of objects, you are charged for calling the OSS API.
-For more information, see the API Operation Calling Fees section on the OSS pricing page.
+Reverse synchronization scans all objects in the bucket.
+If the bucket contains a large number of objects, OSS API request fees are incurred.
+For more information, see the request fees on the Object Storage Service (OSS) pricing page.

-If you select the Add to Sync Group check box in the Basic Information step, the Reverse Sync parameter is unavailable.
+If you select Add to Sync Group in the Basic Information section, this option is unavailable.

 Reverse Sync Interval

-NoteIf the bucket contains a large number of objects, we recommend that you set the interval to a value greater than 3,600 seconds.
-Otherwise, repeated scans result in frequent OSS API calls.
-This causes an increase in fees generated by OSS API calls.
+NoteIf the bucket contains a large number of objects, set the reverse synchronization interval to more than 3,600s.
+Otherwise, frequent scans may generate high OSS API request fees.

 Replication Mode Advanced Settings

-On the Replication Mode Advanced Settings page, configure the following parameters to enable data download.
+In the Replication Mode Advanced Settings section, configure the following parameters to enable Data Download.

 Parameter